-(2) Any State party to this Agreement shall have one vote.
+(2) Any Contracting State shall have one vote.

 (3) The Mixed Committee shall adopt its decisions by a majority of three quarters of the Contracting States represented and voting, except where this Agreement or the Statute provides otherwise.

 (4) The Mixed Committee shall adopt its rules of procedure.